Welcome to your Health Psychology course

 If you would like to carry out some preparatory reading for the course, here are some suggestions (we don’t expect you to read them all!):

-Clark-Carter, D. (2018) Quantitative psychological research: The complete student's companion.
-(4th edition) Hove: Psychology Press.
-(Or an alternative psychology research methods textbook)
+Clark-Carter, D. (2024) Quantitative psychological research: The complete student's companion.
+(5th edition) Abingdon: Routledge (or an alternative psychology research methods textbook).

 Course delivery